dhellmann/pymotw/PyMOTW/imaplib/index.rst

   - 2008

-There is one unread message in the INBOX folder, and one read message in Archive/2008.
+There is one unread message in the ``INBOX`` folder, and one read message in ``Archive/2008``.

 Listing Mailboxes
 =================

 To retrieve the mailboxes available for an account, use the :meth:`list()` method.

 .. include:: imaplib_list.py
     :literal:
     :start-after: #end_pymotw_header

 The return value is a tuple with a response code and the data returned by the server.
 The response code is ``OK``, unless there has been an error.
 The data for :meth:`list()` is a sequence of strings containing *flags*, the *hierarchy delimiter*, and *mailbox name* for each mailbox.

 ::